Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 */
 ```

-The following procedures are defined in the _Random_ module which deals with random number generation (it is just a file *Random.jai* in the _modules_ folder).
+The following procedures are defined in the _Random_ module (this is just a file *Random.jai* in the _modules_ folder) which deals with random number generation.
 ```c++
 // sets the global random seed to the value passed as argument random_seed :: (new_seed: u32)